 Career Enhancement Program

-A crucial component of the Mayo Clinic Ovarian Cancer SPORE is increasing the quality and depth of the translational investigator base in ovarian cancer.
+A crucial component of the Mayo Clinic Ovarian Cancer SPORE is increasing the quality and depth of the translational investigator base in ovarian cancer research.

-The Career Enhancement Program within the Ovarian Cancer SPORE identifies and mentors new and upcoming investigators in ovarian cancer who demonstrate clear potential to become independent translational researchers.
-The program also attracts established scientists who want to refocus on ovarian cancer.
+The SPORE's Career Enhancement Program identifies and mentors new and upcoming investigators in ovarian cancer who demonstrate clear potential to become independent translational researchers.
+The program also supports established scientists who want to redirect their work to ovarian cancer.

-Emphasis is placed on attracting highly qualified individuals from groups who are often underrepresented in medicine, including minorities and women.
+Emphasis is placed on attracting highly qualified individuals from groups who are often underrepresented in medicine, including people of color and women.

-Career Enhancement Program awardees are chosen after a rigorous review of the most talented and promising candidates.
+Career Enhancement Program awardees are chosen based on past accomplishments after a rigorous review of the most talented and promising candidates.

 Awardees are provided intense mentoring and integrated into ongoing Ovarian Cancer SPORE activities.
 In addition to having a primary mentor, awardees also have complementary mentors in clinical, basic or population sciences to help ensure successful development of a translational research career.
 The Career Enhancement Program maintains close oversight of the mentoring activities and progress of awardees.